plasmon360/plasmon360.github.io/content/articles/Misc/understanding_randomness_with_a_coin_part1.md

 I was refreshing my understanding of probability and random chance.
 I think that a simple experiment of tossing a coin and observing the result is very useful in understanding these concepts.

 As we know a coin when tossed/flipped will result either in a HEAD or TAIL.
-So a simple quesion to answer is "If I toss a fair coin (equal chance of Head and Tail) 1000 times, how many times do you expect to get HEADS?"
+So a simple question to answer is "If I toss a fair coin (equal chance of Head and Tail) 1000 times, how many times do you expect to get HEADS?"

 Is it 500 or in other words the fraction of heads is 0.5?

 Actually the answer is complicated.
 It may be 500, but it could be also above 500 or below 500.
-There is going to be uncertainity/randomness in the number of heads or the fraction of heads.
+There is going to be uncertainty/randomness in the number of heads or the fraction of heads.

 To investigate more about the nature of this randomness, lets define some terms to make it easy to follow this write-up.